Generalized forms of types N = 1, 2 and higher gauge theory: Higher algebra- and group-valued generalized forms

 where $U$ is a $\mathfrak{g}$-valued $p$-form, $V$ and $V'$ are $\mathfrak{h}$-valued $(p+1)$-forms, and $W$ is an $\mathfrak{l}$-valued $(p+2)$-form. \end{definition}

-\textbf{Graded bilinear bracket.} We now endow the higher algebra-valued generalized forms introduced above with a graded Lie-algebraic structure.
-For type $N=1$ generalized forms $\mathcal{W}_1 = U_1+ V_1\xi$ (degree $p$) and $\mathcal{W}_2 = U_2+ V_2\xi$ (degree $q$), the \textbf{graded Lie bracket} is defined as
+\textbf{Graded bilinear bracket.} We now equip the higher algebra-valued generalized forms introduced above with a graded Lie-algebraic structure.
+For type-$N=1$ generalized forms $\mathcal{W}_1 = U_1+ V_1\xi$ and $\mathcal{W}_2 = U_2+ V_2\xi$ of degrees $p$ and $q$, respectively, the \textbf{graded Lie bracket} is defined by

 For type $N=2$, let